-- The proposed development would destroy the character of the small hamlet of Woodthorpe. - The scale of growth would be out of character

-Woodthorpe contains only 23 dwellings and this is an increase circa 30%.
-Together with the proposal at Rose Cottage would be an increase by 14. - Overbearing impact from the development on the last remaining local hamlet. - There should be no development in the hamlet that would spoil its linear topography, which goes back to Viking times. - Layout and density of buildings inappropriate for the hamlet.
+- The proposed development would destroy the character of the small hamlet of Woodthorpe. - The scale of growth would be out of character Woodthorpe contains only 23 dwellings and this is an increase circa 30%. - Overbearing impact from the development on the last remaining local hamlet. - There should be no development in the hamlet that would spoil its linear topography, which goes back to Viking times. - Layout and density of buildings inappropriate for the hamlet.
 Woodthorpe is linear in nature and the proposal provides depth. - The green spaces are integral to the character of Woodthorpe and provide its countryside feel.